18F/govconnect/metrics.md

 Some methods for tracking success need to be done manually and require the administration team to reach out and interact directly with employees participating in the agile workforce program.
 Two methods, which are recommended best practices and ensure that the program focuses on human-centered design, include:

-* Post project feedback — After a project has been completed via the agile workforce program, applications and project leaders should be asked to fill out a very brief, open-ended survey that collects their thoughts and feelings on the outcome of the project.
+* Post project feedback — After a project has been completed via the agile workforce program, participants and project leaders should be asked to fill out a very brief, open-ended survey that collects their thoughts and feelings on the outcome of the project.
 Questions that could be asked include:
     * How do you feel about your role at the agency after participating in the program?
     * How do you feel your involvement has improved the agency?
     * What would you do differently in the future when participating in the program?